vitdevelop/coroutine/README.md

 See `coroutine.h` file

 > Notes:
-> - Userspace IO stdout buffers should be disabled `setbuf(stdout, NULL)` because memory leaks detected.
+> - Userspace IO stdout buffer should be disabled `setbuf(stdout, NULL)` because memory leaks detected.
 (Unknown why)
+> - If userspace IO stdout buffer is disabled, make sure that `\n` is put at end of line.